INFORMSJoC/2021.0349/NOTES.md

 (Need all with assertions enabled, so use the make script to build that is in your llvm)

-Jeff -- put the doc

 Someone needs to tell the compiler the following flags LLVM_CONFIG=/path/to/llvm-config

-~/llvm/5.10.60.1-microsoft-standard-WSL2/install
-(???)
-I am not sure what this was...
+If using the build script, this is in scripts/5.10.60.1-microsoft-standard-WSL2/install/bin/llvm-config

 ## Folders